 • Regularly monitor your arena sand and replenish/adjust as needed based on usage and sieve reports.

-• Additives to your arena can help both the stability and enjoyability for you and your horse.
-When used with a good sand, you can benefit from less watering, less dust, more rebound and stability using products like Levitare, FoamFooting or Noviun.
+• Additives to your arena can help both the stability and enjoyability.
+When used with good sand, you can benefit from less watering, more rebound, and stability using products like Levitare, FoamFooting, or Noviun.

 Arena Sand for Jumping and Eventing